 - Store private information in a safe place, like a locked desk drawer or file cabinet.

 - Do not provide your Social Security number or personal credit information to anyone over the phone or online unless you are the one who placed the call and are familiar with the business.

 - Shred all financial statements, credit card offers and any unused cards before recycling them.
 Delete old texts and emails from your bank.

 - Carefully check through your credit card and bank activity regularly and report unusual activity as soon as possible.

 - Never have a website remember your password to log in.

 - Set up text or email alerts from your bank for certain transactions, such as transactions over $500.
-Alerts are available through the Manage My Money and Alerts functions in Merchants Bank Online Banking.
+Alerts are available through My Mobile Money and Alerts functions in Merchants Bank Online Banking.

 - Sign up for eStatements to reduce the likelihood of paper statements being stolen.